 Althalo Henton, aviation teacher at Dunbar, said the investment in aviation programs will help elevate the school.

 “It’s exciting for Dunbar and the Stop Six area,” Henton said.
-“I think this opportunity is need in this area to help prepare middle class workers.”
+“I think this opportunity is needed in this area to help prepare middle-class workers.”

-D’Angelo Brice, 16, a junior at Dunbar who wants to be an aerospace engineer,takes dual credit classes at Tarrant County College so he can be ready for college.
+D’Angelo Brice, 16, a junior at Dunbar who wants to be an aerospace engineer, takes dual-credit classes at TCC so he can be ready for college.
 The classes may also help him earn professional certification by the time he graduates from high school.